gigigoapps/ios-binary-dependencies/README.md

 ### Zip files error

-When uploading a new framework, is a common error than the zip generated contains MACOS files that hides some important files when carthage unzip the frameworks.
+When uploading a new framework, is a common error that the zip generated contains MACOS files that hides some important files when carthage unzip the frameworks.

 The error show by carthage is like `Failed to read file or folder at /private/var/blablabla/__MACOSX/theframework.framework bla bla bla`